Children’s knowledge about food and eating can significantly impact their health.

 Children often focused on specific tastes (e.g., sour, sweet, salty) when talking about their favorite food and unhealthy food.

-They also paid lots of attention on color and texture when described foods (e.g., red and fried meat, broccoli, pizza, pasta, etc.).
+They also paid lots of attention to color and texture when described foods (e.g., red and fried meat, broccoli, pizza, pasta, etc.).

 The result suggests that children tend to use simplified strategies to decide health value based on major food groups.